The Football Association: History

-The first version of the rules for the modern game was drawn up over a series of six meetings held in The Freemasons' Tavern from October till December.
+The first version of the rules for the modern game was drawn up over a series of six meetings held in The Freemasons' Tavern from October to December.
 Of the clubs at the first meeting, Crusaders, Surbiton and Charterhouse did not attend the subsequent meetings, replaced instead by the Royal Navy School, Wimbledon School and Forest School.

 Split from rugby

 At the final meeting, F. M. Campbell, the first FA treasurer and the Blackheath representative, withdrew his club from the FA over the removal of two draft rules at the previous meeting, the first which allowed for the running with the ball in hand and the second, obstructing such a run by hacking (kicking an opponent in the shins), tripping and holding.
 Other English rugby clubs followed this lead and did not join the FA but instead in 1871 formed the Rugby Football Union.
 The term "soccer" dates back to this split to refer to football played under the "association" rules.
 After six clubs had withdrawn as they supported the opposing Rugby Rules, the Football Association had just nine members in January 1864: Barnes, Kilburn, Crystal Palace, War Office (Civil Service), Forest Club, Forest School, Sheffield, Uppingham and Royal Engineers (Chatham).

 An inaugural game using the new FA rules was initially scheduled for Battersea Park on 2 January 1864, but enthusiastic members of the FA could not wait for the new year: the first game under F. A. rules was played at Mortlake on 19 December 1863 between Morley's Barnes team and their neighbours Richmond (who were not members of the FA), ending in a goalless draw.
 The Richmond side were obviously unimpressed by the new rules in practice because they subsequently helped form the Rugby Football Union in 1871.
 The Battersea Park game was the first exhibition game using FA rules, and was played there on Saturday 9 January 1864.
 The members of the opposing teams for this game were chosen by the President of the FA (A. Pember) and the Secretary (E. C. Morley) and included many well-known footballers of the day.
 After the first match according to the new FA rules a toast was given "Success to football, irrespective of class or creed".